Tyler Coderre

 body > header button[data-theme-toggle]:focus-visible {

-color: var(--tc-text-primary);
+color: var(--tc-text);

 border-color: transparent;